9 Ways That Going Vegan Can Help the Environment

 It's estimated that 700 million tons of food that could be consumed by humans goes to livestock each year.

 While meat is more calorically dense than plants, more aggregate calories (and more diverse nutrient profiles) could be produced if that land was dedicated to various plants.

 Plus, all the deforestation, overfishing and pollution caused by meat and fish industries limits the overall capacity of the Earth to produce food.

-Some perspective: The global population is expected to hit or surpass 9.1 billion by 2050.
-There is not enough land on the planet to raise enough meat to feed everyone the average American diet.
+This understanding is becoming more urgent as the global population is expected to hit or surpass 9.1 billion by 2050.
+There's simply not enough land on the planet to raise enough meat to feed everyone the average American diet.
 Nor can Earth cope with the pollution this would cause.

 It conserves water

-Hundreds of millions of people around the world do not have access to clean water.
+Hundreds of millions of people around the world don't have access to clean water.
 Many more people struggle with periodic water scarcity, sometimes because of drought and sometimes because of mismanagement of water sources.